 BLC is unique in several respects:

 - Collaborative Law.
 BLC looks for every opportunity to resolve conflict without going to court.
 Collaborative Law is an important development in the practice of law – permitting clients and lawyers to use problem-solving strategies instead of threats and ultimatums.
-BLC member David Hoffman was a co-founder of the Massachusetts Collaborative Law Council, and many of BLC’s lawyers are members of the Massachusetts Collaborative Law Council.
+BLC member David Hoffman was a co-founder of the Massachusetts Collaborative Law Council, and two of BLC’s lawyers are members of the Massachusetts Collaborative Law Council.

 - Dispute Resolution.
 BLC provides mediation and arbitration services, as well as a variety of other services in which we serve as impartial dispute resolvers – such as case evaluation, parenting coordination, and guardian ad litem services.
 We also provide training in all areas of dispute resolution through our Institute.
 Several members of the BLC team lead mediation trainings for the Massachusetts Continuing Legal Education, the Community Dispute Settlement Center, and MWI, among others.
 BLC was also selected by the American Bar Association to provide its first divorce mediation training in 2009, and advanced mediation trainings in 2011 and 2012, and all BLC attorneys and neutrals are trained mediators.
 BLC’s ADR Panel is comprised of experienced mediators, facilitators, ombuds, conciliators, and administrative judges practicing in a variety of areas.